apache/dolphinscheduler-website/docs/en-us/1.3.8/user_doc/system-manual.md

 #### 7.1 Shell node

-> Shell node, when the worker is executed, a temporary shell script is generated, and the linux user with the same name as the tenant executes the script.
+> Shell node, when the worker is executed, a temporary shell script is generated, and the Linux user with the same name as the tenant executes the script.

 - Click Project Management-Project Name-Workflow Definition, and click the "Create Workflow" button to enter the DAG editing page.
 - Drag <img src="/img/shell.png" width="35"/> from the toolbar to the drawing board, as shown in the figure below: